 Why go?
 There’s no place quite like Las Vegas – it’s a once in a lifetime destination.
 An oasis in the middle of the Nevada desert, Vegas is a full-on, 24/7 party venue; shamelessly bold, glitzy and glamorous, it’s surely unrivalled in terms of entertainment and just sheer, brilliant fun!
 It’s not just about casinos, there’s loads to see too – including the Bellagio Hotel’s famous fountain show, the Mandalay Bay’s Shark Reef Aquarium and the themed hotels imitating Paris, New York, Caesar’s Palace, Venice and Egypt.
 Set aside a week and just go with it.
 If you can, squeeze in a helicopter ride over the Grand Canyon too.

 Why go?
-Marrakech is a place for adventure, exploration and a bit of luxury.
+Marrakech in Morocco s a place for adventure, exploration and a bit of luxury.
 There are attractive buildings to admire – don’t miss El Bahia Palace, a sumptuous 19th century masterpiece – and exciting new dishes to eat, whether that be from street food stalls or restaurants.
 The souks provide an opportunity to browse goods of almost every kind, and you can barter on price to grab a bargain.
 Don’t forget to round off your city break with a well earned visit to a Marrakech spa.